-On October 5, 2021, the Company announced the signing of a binding term sheet for an offtake agreement on a "take or pay" basis (the "Offtake") for the sale of Battery Grade Green and Sustainable Lithium to LG Energy Solution, Ltd ("LGES"), one of the world's largest manufacturers of advanced lithium-ion batteries for electric vehicles.
-The six-year Offtake for Battery Grade Green and Sustainable Lithium scales from 60,000 tonnes per year in 2023 to 100,000 tonnes per year from 2024 to 2027 subject to the Company and LGES executing a mutually acceptable definitive documentation to implement the Offtake.
-The Company and LGES also agreed to negotiate each year, starting in 2022, an additional optional supply of Battery Grade Green and Sustainable Lithium, not otherwise committed in other Sigma Lithium offtake arrangements.
-The purchase price for the Battery Grade Green and Sustainable Lithium hydroxide during the term of the Offtake.
-The Offtake is intended to be legally binding on both the Company and LGES, and is subject to, among other things, completion of the negotiation of definitive written agreement(s), which are to be consistent with the agreed terms contained in the binding term sheet.
+On October 5, 2021, the Company announced the signing of a binding term sheet (the "LGES Term Sheet") for offtake arrangements on a "take or pay" basis (the "LGES Offtake") for the sale of Battery Grade Green and Sustainable Lithium to LG Energy Solution, Ltd ("LGES"), one of the world's largest manufacturers of advanced lithium-ion batteries for electric vehicles.
+The six-year LGES Offtake for Battery Grade Green and Sustainable Lithium is to scale from 60,000 tonnes per year in 2023 to 100,000 tonnes per year from 2024 to 2027 subject to the Company and LGES executing mutually acceptable definitive documentation to implement the LGES Offtake.
+The Company and LGES also agreed to negotiate each year, an additional optional supply of Battery Grade Green and Sustainable Lithium, not otherwise committed in other Sigma Lithium offtake arrangements.
+The purchase price for the Battery Grade Green and Sustainable Lithium under the LGES Offtake will be linked to market prices for the high purity lithium hydroxide during the term.